aws-cloudformation/cloudformation-cli/README.md

 ### Installation

 This tool can be installed using [pip](https://pypi.org/project/pip/) from the Python Package Index (PyPI).
 It requires Python 3.
-For resource types, the tool requires at least one language plugin.
+For resource and hook types, the tool requires at least one language plugin.
 Language plugins are not needed to create a module type.
 The language plugins are also available on PyPI and as such can be installed all at once:

 ```bash
 pip install cloudformation-cli cloudformation-cli-java-plugin cloudformation-cli-go-plugin cloudformation-cli-python-plugin cloudformation-cli-typescript-plugin